Abdul Hakim (footballer): International career

 During the 1971 Bangladesh Liberation War, Hakim played exhibition matches with the Shadhin Bangla football team, in India.
 He played against teams from various parts of India, including Prayagraj, Bihar, Varanasi and Punjab.
 He played for Bangladesh XI against Dhaka XI, in the first official football match in independent Bangladesh, on 13 February 1972.
 Hakim was also part of the Dhaka XI team that defeated Mohun Bagan AC 1–0 at the Dhaka Stadium, on 13 May 1972.

 During the latter stages of 1972, he travelled to India with the Dhaka XI (unofficial Bangladesh national team, as the country was not a FIFA or AFC member yet), to take part in the Bordoloi Trophy, held in Guwahati.
 Although he was a second choice left-back to the late Ainul Haque, coach Sheikh Shaheb Ali later transitioned Hakim into a starter.
 The coach also selected him for the first Bangladesh national football team, following year, after Bangladesh joined AFC.
-He made his debut against Thailand, as the starting left-back in the Merdeka Cup, held in Malaysia.
+He made his debut against Thailand, as the starting left-back in the 1973 Merdeka Cup in Malaysia.
 He also played the 1975 edition of the tournament, which was his last for Bangladesh.